-Is Amazon Prime Worth It?
-Weighing Cost vs. Savings
+How Much Is Amazon Prime and Is It Worth It?

 Once upon a time, shoppers actually had to venture out of the house to get the stuff they needed.
 Rain or shine, people had to get off their comfortable couches, get dressed and drive to a store.
 Then, Amazon changed everything.

 Amazon is by no means the only online retailer, but more than any other brand or website, Amazon has set the standard for e-commerce.
 And part of the allure of the site is Amazon Prime, the subscription service that offers free delivery on millions of items — and so much more.